discrete-notes/discrete-notes.github.io/_posts/2019-06-20-local-model.md

 A standard book is
 [Distributed Algorithms](https://www.elsevier.com/books/distributed-algorithms/lynch/978-1-55860-348-6)
-by [Nancy Lynch](http://people.csail.mit.edu/lynch/), but most of the book is off-topics for this post, because it deals with asynchronous systems.
+by [Nancy Lynch](http://people.csail.mit.edu/lynch/), but most of the book is off-topic for this post, because it deals with asynchronous systems.

 Yet another reference (with little material on the LOCAL model) is the online textbook